rakeshsharma0509/api-authentication/README.md

 2. Api key authorization
 3. O-auth authenication

-TO start change directory
+To start change directory
 nodemon solution.js
-use postman
+use postman to get yousrlf api key and bearer token from https://secrets-api.appbrewery.com/.
+Read its documentation.